lyynxxx/stakingnode/System.design/README.md

 ```

-Creating reports of the events I use aureport.
+Creating reports of the events I can use the aureport utility.
 ```
 aureport -ts today -te now --summary -i
 ```